xyfuestc/SEDRepair/README.md

 ## Code structure
 - Algorithm/
-    - 2SPFFR: implement of 2SPFFR
+    - SEDRepair: implement of SEDRepair
     - ERT:reconstruction-only, which is the conventional method based on RS codes, ERT only use reconstruction operations
     - ER: ER preserves recovered data in the parity nodes in BN, which means ER is support for data durability
 - Jerasure-1.2A/